Llaurianne/Wealth-Health/README.md

 HRnet internal web application for managing employee files.

-This project is a part of OpenClassRooms Training Program "Web app developer - JavaScript React"
+This project is a part of OpenClassRooms Training Program "Web app developer - JavaScript React".

+## Prerequisites

+You should have **Node.js** and **npm** (or yarn) installed on your machine (check with the command line tool: `node -v` and `npm -v`).
+If not, you can download Node.js here: https://nodejs.org/en .

+Npm is part of the Node.js installation bundle.
+If `npm -v` return "npm: command not found", reinstall Node.js and check that npm is selected as the default package manager during the installation process.
+.

+Minimal required versions:
+node: >= 16.20.2
+npm: >=v8.19.4

 ## How to use